Melbourne Law Masters Scholarships and Awards

 Commencing students

-Students commencing a new Melbourne Law Masters program of study will be automatically considered for the following scholarships and bursary.
+Students commencing a new Melbourne Law Masters program of study will be considered for the following scholarships/bursaries.

 • Alex Chernov Scholarship

-Open to international students from India commencing a Masters-level course from within the various specialist legal areas of the Melbourne Law Masters program at Melbourne Law School, this scholarship is awarded on the basis of academic merit.
+Open to international students from India commencing a Melbourne Law Masters degree at the Melbourne Law School, this scholarship is awarded on the basis of academic merit, professional achievements and a 300-word statement.

 • Melbourne Law Masters Indigenous Bursary

-*If studying a single subject through the Community Access Program, please forward your application acknowledgement email to law-admissions@unimelb.edu.au once you’ve submitted your application.
-If you are offered a place, we will contact you with next steps to receive your bursary.
+^If you plan to study Melbourne Law Masters single subjects through the University’s Community Access Program in 2026, please forward your application acknowledgement email to law-admissions@unimelb.edu.au once you have submitted your application.
+If you are offered a place, we will contact you regarding your fee remission sponsorship.

 Current students